 This M.Ed. program is specifically designed to accommodate the academic teaching schedules of educators by offering flexibility for

 Completion in two to five years, depending upon the course load each semester

 Candidates to conduct independent action research in their own instructional settings/ classrooms

 Scheduling courses after school hours and in 3 to 6 week summer sessions

 Programs that are individually designed according to the needs and interests of each student.

+For more information visit the graduate admission requirements webpage.
 Select an area of interest from the various offerings in the College of Education to determine the admission requirements and deadlines.
 If you are unsure of your area of interest you may request information by submitting an "Inquiry Form."

 Please refer to the Guide to Applying for instructions on how to apply for graduate admission.
 If you have questions or concerns, we ask you to first review our list of Frequently Asked Questions.
 International applicants, please visit the International admissions webpage for additional information.